google/transit/gtfs-realtime/spec/en/trip-modifications.md

 # Trip Modifications

-A `TripModifications` message identifies a list of similar `trip_ids` from the (CSV) GTFS sharing the same stop pattern, which are all affected by a particular modification, such as a detour.
+A `TripModifications` message identifies a list of similar `trip_ids` from the (CSV) GTFS sharing the same stop pattern, which are all affected by particular modifications, such as a detour.

 ## SLO: Service-level objective